Updated September 2018

 by Heather Reed

 You can run, but you cannot hide, people!
-Whether you’re ready for them or not, The Holidays are upon us.
+Whether you’re ready for them or not, The Holidays will soon be upon us.
 That means a LOT of junk is going to be visually (and literally) slung at you in the coming weeks, via your TV, the internet & your child’s begging.

 BONUS: This is another highly-curated group of goodies, but you can still add them all to a new or existing Amazon Wish List.